Suzette (song): Background and release

 In 1986, Brillant, then a student at Cours Florent and singer in the cabaret Aux Trois Mailletz, was hired to play in Francis Huster's film On a volé Charlie Spencer in which Béatrice Dalle played the character of Suzette.
 Brillant was to portray a young man singing a song by Frank Sinatra, but this was not possible for budget reasons, so the director's assistant asked him to create a new song, which Brillant wrote with the help of a rhyming dictionary from the Centre Beaubourg library, Paris.
 However, the role of Brillant and his song "Suzette", which he had performed dozens of times for the film, were removed in the final cut.
 Brillant continued to sing "Suzette" with his orchestra in his cabaret, proposing it to various record companies, but each time they refused it as they considered it old-fashioned; nevertheless, in 1990, a friend of Brillant helped him to meet a Warner director who came to the cabaret, which resulted in a contract and the song's release as a single.

 Lyrics and video

-Lyrically, "Suzette" deals, in a marked retro style, with the narator's love at first sight with Suzette and their romantic.
-The music video accompagning the song was inspired by the retro-vintage of the Jazz Age and the 1950s, the Parisian jazz clubs of Saint-Germain-des-Prés and the Paris Latin Quarter.
+Lyrically, "Suzette" deals, in a marked retro style, with the narrator's love at first sight with Suzette and their romantic.
+The music video accompanying the song was inspired by the retro-vintage of the Jazz Age and the 1950s, the Parisian jazz clubs of Saint-Germain-des-Prés and the Paris Latin Quarter.